vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 environment is AWS Lambda's environment, which is the Amazon Linux AMI.

-To remove the mismatch, we need to install the `psycopg2` library in the same envionment as the AWS Lambda function run in.
+To remove the mismatch, we need to install the `psycopg2` library in the same envionment as the AWS Lambda function runs in.
 The simplest approach is to spin up an EC2 instance and install `psycopg2` library in a virtual environment there.
 Described below are steps we followed to do this.

 ### Create an EC2 instance and connect to it

-Launch an EC2 instance on AWS and connect to the instance (replace with ip address of your instance):
+Launch an EC2 instance on AWS and connect to the instance (replace with the ip address of your instance):

 ```